Nithishdpn/Nivenza/README.md

-# Nivenza Connect - Dynamic Work Portfolio
+# PJN Technologies Connect - Dynamic Work Portfolio

 This project demonstrates how to create a dynamic portfolio website using only frontend technologies.
 The work page fetches project data from a JSON file and displays it dynamically, with interactive case study modals.